 Spend the afternoon at the Kimironko Market

-This excellent market has it all.
+The excellent Kimironko market has it all.
 Enjoy the many rows of fresh fruits and vegetables.
 Food stalls are separated by category like aisles in a supermarket.
 Following the food, there are hundreds of stalls for home gadgets, electronics, clothing, crafts, and eventually at the far end, fabrics.
 Fabrics are a specialty in Rwanda with beautiful bright patterns and excellent tailors for women’s dresses and clothing.
 Buy one sheet of fabric for 5,000 franc ($6) and have it made into a dress, skirt, or tops for an additional 5,000 franc.

 Where to stay in Kigali?